Follow the east coast of the North Island from Auckland to Napier

 Auckland to Napier via Pacific Coast Highway

-Yes, it can with the exception of Te Araroa to East Cape Lighthouse narrow gravel road.
+The Pacific Coast Highway can be driven in a motorhome.
+The exception is the Te Araroa to East Cape Lighthouse narrow gravel road.
 Home on wheels, what a way to go.
+Check out Wilderness Motorhomes for options.

-The journey could be driven in two days, ideally you will spend at least a week taking in the sights and sounds of the Pacific Coast.
+The Pacific Coast Highway journey could be driven in two days, ideally you will spend at least a week taking in the sights and sounds of the Pacific Coast.